GRANT OPPORTUNITIES

 • If a grant is awarded and your organization engages or serves youth under age 18, a Board-approved Child Protection Policy is required before funds will be distributed.
 Organizations should use resources provided by the Memphis Child Advocacy Center.
 ARTSmemphis staff can provide sample policies if needed.

-The following entities are not eligible for a FY25 Operating Support Grant but may be eligible for other grant opportunities through ARTSmemphis.
+The following entities are not eligible for a FY26 Operating Support Grant but may be eligible for other grant opportunities through ARTSmemphis.

 • Organizations with a mission that is not arts-based.

-• Organizations that have not received a grant through the Arts Build Communities, ArtsFirst, ArtsZone, or Operating Support programs since July 2021.
+• Organizations that have not received minimally two grants through the Arts Build Communities, ArtsFirst, ArtsZone, FedEx Arts Program, or Operating Support programs since July 2022.

-• Organizations with a three-year expense average of less than $30,000.
+• Organizations with a previous fiscal year expenses of less than $50,000.

 • K-12 schools, institutions of higher education or individual departments of colleges and universities.